PhDN/NoCheat/reports/status_report_2-8.md

 ### Phuong Duy Nguyen

 #### Previous Goals
-    - Explore which ML based approaches can work for this problem, maybe there are non neural network approaches like SVM or k-means that could work.
+    - Finish the implementation for text perplexity and bursiness calculation
+    - Discuss and finalize chosen ML model for the project
+    - Get started on implementing the chosen ML model (reimplemtation of existing model or integration using an API).

 #### Progress
     - Contributed to this week's assignment and Living Document:
-        - Detailed risks and assement of risks
-        - Added Coding Guidelines
-        - Reorganized Living document to update to new assignment
-    - Determined that
-    - Started a Google Colab to implement text perplexity and bursiness calculation
-    - Explored various ML models that can fit the project:
-        - OpenAI's Roberta base model to detect GPT-2's output, can be found on HuggingFace
-        - Using the Giant Language model Test Room (GLTR) tool
+        - Help outline testing plan for backend infrastructure
+    - Finish the implementation of text perplexity and bursiness calculation using OpenAi's GPT-2 model via HuggingFace API.
+This will serve as a core competency for the project to meet the minimum viable product requirement.

 #### New Goals
-    - Finish the implementation for text perplexity and bursiness calculation
+    - Test the implementation of the model against human-generated and AI- generated texts.
-    - Discuss and finalize chosen ML model for the project
-    - Get started on implementing the chosen ML model (reimplemtation of existing model or integration using an API).
+    - Help to integrate the model with the controller and front-end component for next week's beta release.

 ### Simon Struthers